 During operation, there would be no traffic or air quality issues associated with the new equipment.
 Visual impacts are unlikely to be significant.
-There may be noise issues from the equipment but as it will be located adjacent to the existing substation, to the rear of the Converter Station and away from residential properties, it is unlikely to present a significant impact.
+There may be noise issues from the equipment but as it will be located to the rear of the existing substation and away from residential properties, it is unlikely to present a significant impact.